Better Sleep Means Better Mental Health

 These sleep issues are more likely for children with autism who have repetitive behaviors, anxiety, or sensory problems.
 They can have a hard time paying attention and feel restless and angry.

 Take the first step to better sleep.
-Beacon Health Options can help.
+Carelon Behavioral Health can help.

-Beacon Health Options is here to help you with behavioral health treatment for depression, anxiety, marriage and family problems, or alcohol and drug abuse.
+Carelon Behavioral Health is here to help you with behavioral health treatment for depression, anxiety, marriage and family problems, or alcohol and drug abuse.

 You do not need approval for individual, family, or group therapy.
 Also, you do not need a referral from your regular doctor.